Understand this common grammatical structure on GMAT SC questions!

 By GMAT SC standards, that sentence is 100% wrong.
-Yes, it may sound correct to your ear: this is one of the instances in which your “ear” is most likely to betray you on the Sentence Correction.
-The subordinate clause, beginning with the conjunction “although”, needs a full noun + verb clause of its own.
+Yes, it may sound correct to your ear: this is one of the instances in which your ear is likely to betray you on the Sentence Correction.
+The subordinate clause, beginning with the conjunction “although,” needs a full noun + verb clause of its own.
 Here’s a corrected version of that sentence:

 Now, both the subordinate clause and the main clause have their own required noun + verb structure.
 Again, I cannot caution you enough about this subtle mistake: expect to see it all over the GMAT SC section.

-A related mistake, also of the participle-instead-of-verb variety, occurs when a sentence is so long, so complex, that one simply can lose track of what the main subject is and what the man verb is.
+A related mistake, also of the participle-instead-of-verb variety, occurs when a sentence is so long, so complex, that one simply can lose track of what the main subject is and what the main verb is.
 Consider the following incorrect sentence:

 8) After a fire in June 1194 damaged the earlier, smaller church, the Chartres Cathedral, the first church to reach the truly soaring heights that we now associate with high Gothic architecture, built in the first half of thirteenth century, thereafter serving as the example par excellence for Gothic cathedrals throughout Western Europe over the subsequent centuries.

 Wow!
 There’s certainly a ton of information in that sentence, but unfortunately, there’s no verb.
 The main subject “the Chartres Cathedral” is followed by participle modifiers (“built” and “serving”), but it simply has no verb.
 This is another classic mistake pattern the GMAT loves: make the sentence so long and complex that folks don’t realize a main verb is missing.
 To correct this sentence, we would have to take one of those participles, say “built”, and change it to a proper verb form: “was built.”

-If you understand both the proper uses of a participial phrase and the these two common mistake patterns, you will be able to unlock some of the hardest GMAT SC questions.
+If you understand both the proper uses of a participial phrase and these two common mistake patterns, you will be able to crack some of the hardest GMAT SC questions.

 Here’s a practice question that features both the Fab Four and some participial phrases.